TheDuckWithAMonocle/dwm/README.md

 Thanks to the suckless ideology, everyone has their own fork, and is required to build their forks themselves.
 It's not hard, and it's great!

-Adding DWM to your greeter by make a file called DWM.desktop and in the directory `/usr/share/xsessions`:
+Adding DWM to your greeter by make a file called DWM.desktopand in the directory `/usr/share/xsessions` and having the follwing text in the .desktop file:

  ```[Desktop Entry]
     Encoding=UTF-8